nGaLe7/exercises/Gale_455111948_Design&Dev_WDV2/README.txt

   PART B - VIEW

-4: Navigation <nav> elements defined for every user type        <-- use ajax to hide nav elements for particular users
+4: Navigation <nav> elements defined for every user type        <-- use ajax to hide nav elements for particular users?

 5: Three examples of a form submitting through relevant controller

 6: One example of CRUD implemented

-7: Three controllers exiting back to relevant user view   <-- add in another function other than register/login
+7: Three controllers exiting back to relevant user view   <-- add in another function other than register/login?

   PART C - DEBUG

-8: Error DIV & Message DIV defined in layout       <--- put in registration or deticated admin page
+8: Error DIV & Message DIV defined in layout       <--- $_Session error messages in footer as below

 9: Debug information DIV in footer, echo $_SESSION info       <--- put in registration or deticated admin page